 Golden Era bodybuilder Tom Platz‘s passion for bodybuilding is apparent despite hanging up his posing trunks years ago.
 In a recent video, Platz discussed the Mr. Olympia contest ‘losing its identity’ and the Arnold Classic ‘losing its reputation.’

 Detroit native Tom Platz began his career competing at a number of AAU bodybuilding shows in the 1970s.
 His training programs and work ethic influenced generations of athletes that have entered the sport.
-After moving to California and making a powerful impression at the famous Gold’s Gym, Platz won the Mr. Universe title and his Pro card at the 1978 World Amateur Championships.
+After moving to California and making a powerful impression at the famous Gold’s Gym, Platz won the Mr. Universe title in 1980.

 Revered for his lower body strength, Platz pushed himself in the IFBB Pro League in the 1970s and 1980s, which saw him grace the prestigious Olympia stage eight times.
 Tom has shared battles with legends like seven-time Olympia winner Arnold Schwarzenegger and eight-time Mr. Olympia Lee Haney.